1. Basic Operation of the Smartphone Version

 ■ Share with other devices

-Refer here for information on how to share your work using the Clip Studio Paint Cloud Service.
+Refer here for information on how to share your project using the Clip Studio Paint Cloud Service.

-If you want to use an external file sharing service, you can link to a service of your choosing by specifying the save location of the work, such as iCloud or Dropbox, from [Menu] > [File] > [Save As].
+If you want to use an external file sharing service, you can link to a service of your choosing by specifying the save location of the project, such as iCloud or Dropbox, from Menu > File > Save As.

 Click here for instructions on how to share using Files app/iTunes.

-■ Open a work from outside the app
+■ Open a project from outside the app

-To open, tap [Open work from other location] from [Manage works] and select the file you want to open.
+From the menu that appears, tap Select from files and select the file you want to open.

 Comment